-Oh how deep and rich the history of story telling is and what great lengths human beings have gone to to be sure we get the most out of the experience.
+Oh, how rich the history of story-telling is.
+What great lengths human beings have gone to, to be sure we get the most out of the experience.
 The advent of huge amphitheatres in Greco-Roman times gave way to elaborate stages for Opera, venues like The Globe for Shakespeare and large houses for Vaudeville.
-And why not?
 The existence of entertainment in a society showcases its ability to reflect on itself.
-When there is peace and prosperity enough to escape daily life and go to a show, things are alright, so why not reflect in comfort and style?
+When there is peace and prosperity enough to escape daily life and go to a show-things are alright.
+Why not reflect in comfort and style?

-Once Americans established a deep foothold in the new world, they began to work diligently to recreate decadent (and not so decadent) European art forms.
+Once Americans established a foothold in the new world, they worked diligently to recreate decadent-and not so decadent-European art forms.
 This pursuit included the construction of similarly decadent buildings in which to house them.
 By the time the early 1900s rolled along there was a new art form in town with a not so new idea of how it should be showcased.

-So Michael has had the great privilege to be able to compose a random assortment of photographs from inside some of these Palaces over the years.
+So, my husband has had the great privilege to compile a random assortment of photographs from inside some of these palaces over the years.
 It wasn’t until we looked at them all together, we realized how similar they were.
-This, of course prompted me to dig into Wikipedia, which led to the realization these theatres were a sort of early, opulent franchise.
-Of course then I had to share this discovery, because what else am I going to do in the middle of the night when I can’t sleep?
+This, of course, prompted me to dig into Wikipedia, which revealed these theatres were an early, opulent franchise.
+Then I had to share this discovery, because what else am I going to do in the middle of the night when I can’t sleep?

-One can’t help but think many of these designers were inspired a little bit by the Palais Garnier Opera House in Paris, built in 1875 only fifty years earlier.
+I can’t help but think many of these designers were inspired by the Palais Garnier Opera House in Paris-built in 1875 only fifty years earlier.

-Bah ha ha!
-Did you see how I just did that?
-I just brought it all back to France!
-Ha!
+Did you see how I did that?
+I brought it all back to France.
 I love France.